awsdocs/aws-elemental-mediatailor-user-guide/doc_source/limits.md

 # Limits in AWS Elemental MediaTailor<a name="limits"></a>

 The following sections provide information about the limits in AWS Elemental MediaTailor\.
 For information about requesting an increase to soft limits, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
-Hard limits cannot be changed\.
+Hard limits can't be changed\.

 ## Soft Limits<a name="soft-limits"></a>